 Gateway to Dentistry is an additional year which prepares students for the standard BDS Dentistry course.

 The Gateway to Dentistry course is suitable for two groups of applicants.
-All candidates will be expected to have undertaken the UKCAT test prior to entry, and short listed candidates will undergo Multiple Mini Interviews (MMI).
-For both groups, passing the Pre-Dental Year with a satisfactory grade average (B3 or above) and competitive UKCAT and MMI performance is required for progression onto the BDS Dentistry course itself.
+All candidates will be expected to have undertaken the UCAT test prior to entry, and short listed candidates will undergo Multiple Mini Interviews (MMI).
+For both groups, passing the Pre-Dental Year with a satisfactory grade average (B3 or above) and competitive UCAT and MMI performance is required for progression onto the BDS Dentistry course itself.

 Pre-Dental Year for Widening Access (Gateway to Dentistry) (A204)

 Applicants with proven evidence of adverse circumstances leading to significant educational disadvantage can apply for entry to Gateway to Dentistry.

 The entry requirements for this group of applicants is lower than for the BDS Dentistry (A200) course.
 Applicants will be required to provide evidence of significant adverse circumstances such as lower than average progression rates to higher education from their school, limited family income, neighbourhood or home circumstances not conducive to study, education affected by adverse events at critical times or other exceptional factors.